randomdude999/ybfc/v2/readme.rst

 Linux's x86-64 memory map means that the largest block that is suitable for the tape is 32TiB, so this is the tape size limit.
-This would be a lot larger with 5-level page tables, but well, I don't have them so I can't test it.
+This would be a lot larger with 5-level page tables, but well, I don't have a CPU that supports them so I can't test it.

 Branch distance is currently still limited to 2GiB because the basic call instruction can't fit more.
 I have some ideas for working around this.